guppyadrian/VsPoly/README.md

 # VsPoly
-Source Code For VsPoly Mod since gamebanana wants source code of mods This should be all the required files probably
+Source Code For VsPoly Mod since gamebanana wants source code of mods.
+This should be all the required files probably